Board Training NIS2

 Protect your organization’s digital future

-• Analyze the evolution of national and international scenarios;
+Analyse the evolution of national and international threat landscapes.

-• Evaluate and approve strategies, plans, policies and procedures aimed at their mitigation;
+Evaluate and approve strategies, plans, policies, and procedures for risk mitigation.

-• Evaluate the most appropriate mitigation actions (procedural, organizational and technical).
+Assess the most appropriate mitigation actions (procedural, organisational, and technical).

 Want to find out more details?